Bydgoszcz Cathedral: Postwar period

 On March 25, 2004, by decision of Pope John Paul II, the parish church became the Cathedral of the newly created diocese of Bydgoszcz: the Our Lady of Beautiful Love, whose image is set above the main altar, was established as its patroness.
-Bishop Jan Tyrawa was nominated at the head of the diocese; in 2017, he is till in position.
+Bishop Jan Tyrawa was nominated to the head of the diocese; in 2017, he is still in position.

 From 2013 to 2015, roof flat tiles covering the chancel, the vestry, the main aisle and the church tower were substituted for Monk and Nun tiles.
-In addition, work was carried out on the roof over the chancel and the main aisle to recondition the 16th century pine-wood beam network which required immediate intervention.
+In addition, work was carried out on the roof over the chancel and the main aisle to recondition the 16th-century pine-wood beam network which required immediate intervention.

 Patrons

 The first patron of the church was Saint Nicholas of Mira.

 During the following consecration, in 1466, four holy bishops were established as patrons: St. Nicholas, St. Martin of Tours, St. Adalbert of Prague and St. Stanislaus the Martyr of Szczepanów.

-Full naming call is rarely used to designate the temple.
-Apart from specific patron's cult office, by and large the temple is called St. Nicholas-St. Martin church, as mentioned during an 1831 consecration, limiting the church's official name.
+The full name is rarely used to designate the temple.
+Apart from any specific patron's office, by and large the temple is called St. Nicholas-St. Martin Church, as mentioned during an 1831 consecration, limiting the church's official name.

 Architecture

 Exteriors

-The temple follows Brick Gothic form, with a closed chancel facing east, three naves and a square tower on the south.
-On the west side is a double-decker porch with arcades, which gives onto the main entrance to the church with the Renaissance oak door (17th century) decorated with Bydgoszcz coat of arms and bearing the initials of city guilds and townsmen (1925).
+The temple has a Brick Gothic form, with a closed chancel facing east, three naves and a square tower on the south.
+On the west side is a double-decker porch with arcades, which gives onto the main entrance to the church with the Renaissance oak door (17th century) decorated with Bydgoszcz's coat of arms and bearing the initials of city guilds and townsmen (1925).

 The 24 by 24 m square structure is adorned with pinnacles: the western one is filled with six painted areas, and topped with a crucifix and a triangular angel, from 1848.
 The triangular eastern peak divides six polygonal lesenes passing through the pinnacle.
-On the eastern roof tip stands an octagonal baroque turret roof lantern by Wojciech Łochowski.
+On the eastern roof tip stands an octagonal Baroque turret roof lantern by Wojciech Łochowski.